-But before you do this, check the weather forecast for your desired destination.
+But before you book an excursion, check the weather forecast for your desired destination.
 Norway can be very wet.
-However much you want to visit a place, if, for example, that fabulous view is cloaked in mist and rain, will it be really with the effort and expense?
+If there is a risk that the longed-for fabulous view is cloaked in mist and rain, will it be really with the effort and expense?

 Make no mistake.
-Norway is a ludicrously expensive country.
-For this reason alone, visiting it on a cruise makes perfect sense as this insulates you from these high costs.
+Scandinavia can be ludicrously expensive.
+For this reason alone, visiting Norway on a cruise makes perfect sense as this insulates you from these high costs.

 Therefore fill your face with the food on board, which you have already paid for.
 Set yourself up for the day with a big breakfast and bring a few snacks to keep you going.

 P&O Norwegian Fjords Cruise Review: Itinerary & The Best Things to Do in The Ports of Call

 This one-week cruise included four ports of call: Stavanger, Flam, Alesund and Bergen.
 Let’s take a look at the cruise itinerary day by day.